ginstrom/paladin-novel/chapters/09_sanctuary-found.md

 "Tomorrow, some of us risk everything so all of us can survive," he said, his voice carrying to every corner of the gathering.
 "That's what family does.
 That's what we've become."

 The faces looking back at him showed fear, yes, but also determination.
-These were no longer the broken fugitives who had stumbled into his care.
-They were his people, bound together by shared danger and common purpose.
+Gond gave a satisfied nod.

 ***

-Three days later, the expedition returned with more than just food.
+Two days later, the expedition returned with more than just food.

 The weary but triumphant party picked their way down the valley's narrow entrance, leading the community's horses—they now had four, including the old cart horse Gond and his companions had stolen in their first caravan raid.
 Each horse was pulling a fully laden sledge, the expedition's members grunting and straining to help the sledges over roots and boulders.
-The Thornfield farmstead had yielded better than expected—not just grain and preserved meat from the root cellars, but tools, weapons, and materials the fleeing family had been forced to abandon.
+The Thornfield farmstead had yielded better than expected—not just grain and preserved meat from the root cellars, but tools and materials the fleeing family had been forced to abandon.

 "Ten sacks of potatoes, five sacks of oats, and another five of wheat," Gorn told the waiting refugees, dismounting with obvious relief.
 "Enough to last us another month and a half, maybe more if we're careful.
 Plus salt pork, dried beans, and a barrel of honey."